Last updated: 18 May 2021

 Example: Asking a woman during an interview if she is planning to have any (more) children constitutes discrimination on the ground of gender.

-It is not permissible to treat a person less favourably because of their age.
+It is not permissible to treat a person less favourably on account of age.
 This applies to people of all ages.
 This does not currently apply to the calculation of redundancy payments.

 It is not permissible to treat a disabled person less favourably than a non-disabled person.
 Reasonable adjustments must be made to give the disabled person as much access to any services and ability to be employed, trained, or promoted as a non-disabled person.

-It is not permissible to treat a person less favourably because of their race, the colour of their skin, their nationality or their ethnic origin.
+It is not permissible to treat a person less favourably on account of race, skin-colour, nationality or ethnic origin.

-It is not permissible to treat a person less favourably because of their sexual orientation.
+It is not permissible to treat a person less favourably on account of sexual orientation.
 For example, an employer cannot refuse to employ a person because s/he is homosexual, heterosexual or bisexual.

 Religion or Belief

-It is not permissible to treat a person less favourably because of their religious beliefs or their religion or their lack of any religion or belief.
+It is not permissible to treat a person less favourably on account of religious beliefs or religion or lack of any religion or belief.

 Positive Action in Recruitment

 Under the Equality Act 2010, positive action in recruitment and promotion applies as of 6 April 2011.
-‘Positive action’ means the steps that the Company can take to encourage people from groups with different needs or with a past record of disadvantage or low participation, to apply for positions within the Company.
+‘Positive action’ means the steps that BSS-S can take to encourage people from groups with different needs or with a past record of disadvantage or low participation, to apply for positions within BSS-S.

-If the Company chooses to utilise positive action in recruitment, this will not be used to treat people with a protected characteristic more favourably, it will be used only in tie-break situations, when there are two candidates of equal merit applying for the same position.
+If BSS-S chooses to utilise positive action in recruitment, this will not be used to treat people with a protected characteristic more favourably, it will be used only in tie-break situations, when there are two candidates of equal merit applying for the same position.

 - Making adjustments to premises;